Episode 6: Cassowary Jenkins

 before feastin’ on their raw and bleedin’ flesh."

-"Ugh," said the Lieutenant, turning green.
+"Ugh," said the lieutenant, turning green.

 "I was only jestin’, lad," said the Scotsman.
 "I’m sure they cooked the